afbustamante/spring-data-jpa-demo/README.md

 This project is separated into subprojects in order to keep best practices on layers in Spring:

-- *myproject-api*: Contains entities, enums and services declarations
+- *myproject-api*: Contains model, enums and services declarations
 - *myproject-db*: Contains the scripts and dependencies needed to build the database
-- *myproject-core*: Contains the repositories and services implementations, it is, the business core of the application
+- *myproject-core*: Contains the entities, repositories and services implementations, it is, the business core of the application
 - *myproject-web*: Contains the Web controllers and the DTO definitions for the HTTP layer.
 - *myproject-batch*: Contains batch configuration and jobs